MLHale/nebraska-gencyber-modules/building_a_server/README.md

 This is a `web client` (also called a `frontend`) that we've built for demo purposes to work with our server.
 You will be making the server work better with the client.

 ### Step 5: Explore the server
-Since our focus is the `backend` - lets take a look at our server environment.
+Since our focus is the `backend` - let's take a look at our server environment.
 First.
-Lets explore the file tree.
+Let's explore the file tree.